-- 7.4.1.1 An appropriate level of protection of rural character, ecosystems and amenity values. - 7.4.1.2 How to ensure that soil-basedplant and animal productive production activities are able to continue to operate without undue constraints in rural areas, including those due to reverse sensitivity.
+- 7.4.1.1 An appropriate level of protection of rural character, ecosystems and amenity values. - 7.4.1.2 How to ensure that plant and animal production activities are able to continue to operate without undue constraints in rural areas, including those due to reverse sensitivity.